Subscribe anywhere you listen to podcasts.

 K – down to brass tacks.
 These are the 4 email marketing companies we will review and how we will review them.

 These are in NO particular order.
-We will be evaluating them on these areas: ease of use, forms, automations, segmentations and price.
-I’ll explain each of these areas.
-You’ll see what I mean when you read below.
+We will be evaluating them on these areas:

-Forms: The signup forms that you create include embedded and popup options.
-In this section I also reviewed the design options.
+• forms: The signup forms that you create include embedded and popup options.
+In this section I also reviewed the design options

-Email Designer: I reviewed design and customization options.
+• Email Designer: I reviewed design and customization options.
 I had a quick look at deliverability and mobile friendly-ness.

-Automations: For this, I was really looking for how easy it would be to send a “Here’s your opt-in incentive” email.
+• automations: For this, I was really looking for how easy it would be to send a “Here’s your opt-in incentive” email.
 Also a welcome series or cart-abandonment email.

-Pricing: we mentioned pricing for below 1000 subscribers, from 1001 to 10k, and 10k – 100k.
+• price: we mentioned pricing for below 1000 subscribers, from 1001 to 10k, and 10k – 100k.
 And 100k+.

 Overall impressions: I saw this CEO in an interview (I linked in the newsletter last week).
 She – and the team that founded Flodesk are in the middle of disrupting the entire email marketing niche!
 I’m totally serious and pretty intrigued!
 I haven’t changed to Flodesk yet for WPB because of the lack of RSS to Email(see automations).